Should You Play Video Blackjack or Live Blackjack?

 Lucky Club offers $1 Blackjack.
 This is the only Las Vegas casino that offers games with this low a limit.
 The Lucky Club is right next to I-15, so they are not easily accessible.

 Blackjack is a game with negative expectations for most players.
-Therefore, it’s advisable to play for lower limits in order to reduce the hourly mathematically predicted loss.
+Therefore, it’s advisable to play for lower limits in order to reduce the mathematically predicted loss per hour.

-As you will see, this is not the only factor that determines how much money you can expect to lose an hour.
+As you will see, this is not the only factor that determines how much money you can expect to lose per hour.
 These other factors may be more important.

 Video blackjack is clearly more advantageous than live blackjack when it comes to finding the lowest-limit blackjack game.